ph1l1pF/BankAccountAPI/README.md

 2. Run ``cd BankAccountAPI``
 3. Run ``docker build -t bankaccountapi .``
 4. Run ``docker run -p 80:80 -t bankaccountapi``

+### Health Check

+Check if the API is running and is healthy by sending a get request to ``http://localhost:80/AccountStatement/HealthCheck``.

 ## Use API